It’s been a tough decade for journalists.

 What does branded content offer you as a writer?

 - The work is (usually) not onerous: Again, it certainly isn’t always the case, but branded content stories often have longer lead times.
-At least, longer than deadline news reporting.
-This can give you the opportunity to really dig into your research and hone your stories without the stress that accompanies tight turnarounds.
+At least more forgiving than deadline news reporting.
+This can give you the opportunity to really dig into your research and hone your writing without the stress that accompanies tight turnarounds.

 - You’ll develop your marketable skills: While many branded pieces are similar to traditional news or feature articles, working in the content marketing sector can help you build skills in social media, white papers, reports and other forms of content — which could put you on an entirely new career path in the future.